Why Is Sleep Important?

 It's good to realize this and to think about it when you feel depressed

 after many broken nights with your baby.
-It's only the lack of sufficient rest
+It's

-doing this - it's
+doing this -

-not you not being strong enough or not trying hard enough.
+not being strong enough or not trying hard enough.

 Help yourself